 3. Once the tent is secured to all 4 corners, pull each pulley to tighten it up.
 Now you can move onto the sides.

-4. Water needs to flow OFF of the tarp so it needs to be tight and 2 sides need to be a few inches lower than the centre so water doesn't pool.
+4. Water needs to flow OFF of the tarp.
+It needs to be tight and 2 sides need to be a few inches lower than the centre so water doesn't pool.

 Time out break when it started to rain in the middle of installation.

-5. For the 2 remaining sides, I secured the topline along the middle using the same method of pulley's and a D-ring.
+5. For the 2 remaining sides, secure the top line along the middle.

 This is seeming a lot more complicated than it actually is.